 Nature Notebooks the Easy Way

 I have always loved Charlotte Mason’s idea of keeping nature notebooks, and tried different ways of doing it with my boys.
-We were never able to make a habit of keeping nature notebooks, and looking back, I realize it’s because we were trying to do it “right.”
+We were never able to make a habit of nature journaling, and looking back, I realize it’s because we were trying to do it “right.”
 Doing it “right” killed more activities than I can count — we veered way too heavily into perfectionist territory in some areas (though not in others where it may have helped!).

 The reason it didn’t become a habit for us is because everything about it seemed like a big deal.
 We needed the perfect sketchbook . . .